cam874/MetabolicTrack/replit.md

 The server uses **Express.js** with TypeScript in ESM module format.
 It implements a RESTful API architecture with structured route handlers for different resource types (weight entries, medications, injection logs, data imports).
 The application follows a modular storage abstraction pattern with an `IStorage` interface, currently implemented with an in-memory storage system for development purposes.
 The server includes comprehensive error handling, request logging middleware, and CORS support.

 ### Data Layer
 The application uses **Drizzle ORM** with **PostgreSQL** as the database system, specifically configured for **Neon Database** serverless PostgreSQL.
 The schema defines four main entities: users, weight entries, medications, and injection logs, with proper relationships and constraints.
+The user schema includes onboarding completion tracking, weight unit preferences, and goal weight settings.
 Database migrations are handled through Drizzle Kit, and the schema includes support for complex data types like JSONB for medication titration schedules.

 ### Build System and Development
 The project uses **Vite** as the build tool for the frontend with hot module replacement during development.
 The backend uses **tsx** for TypeScript execution in development and **esbuild** for production builds.
 The application is configured for deployment with separate client and server build processes, outputting to a unified distribution directory.